 - Measurable: I’d like 30 new backlinks to our blog.

-- Attainable: We’re already generating 10 new backlinks each month without an intentional strategy, so I believe 30 new backlinks this month with our strategy is feasible.
+- Attainable: We’re already generating 10 new backlinks each month without an intentional strategy, so I believe 30 new backlinks with our approach is feasible this month.

 - Time-bound: I’d like to receive these backlinks within the next month.

 6. Build an editorial calendar (and include distribution).

 Content marketing and distribution require lots of planning to be successful.
 This is where an editorial content calendar can come in handy.
 You can create one in Excel or Google Sheet, or even use Google Calendar.
 Tools like CoSchedule, Asana, and Trello are helpful, too.

 Your editorial calendar, like your content distribution strategy, helps your team stay aligned and work towards common goals.
 It also gives your writers and editors a roadmap for what they’ll be working on in the coming weeks and months.

 Here’s what your editorial calendar may look like (using this post as an example):